milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 /home/miles/tmp/scala/writeup/scala/build/quick/classes/junit...
 [warn] there were 21 deprecation warnings; re-run with -deprecation for details [warn] one warning found
-[success] Total time: 856 s, completed 11-May-2016 22:44:31
+[success] Total time: 233s, completed 11-May-2016 22:44:31
 > _
 ```

-Note that the 15 minutes is the build time from clean.
+Note that the 5 minutes is the build time from clean.
 Subsequent incremental builds will be much quicker.

 ### Add a test case